ilya-kavalenka/RECSEN/docs/introduction.md

 }
 ```

-In this version of the protocol the client and server implement multiple independent parallel workflows.
+In this version of the protocol the client and server implement multiple independent workflows.